Divys0mCS/income_tax_calculator/README.md

 ---
 This calculator provides a simplified tax calculation for educational/demo purposes.
-For accurate tax filing and details, always refer to official government resources or consult a tax professional.
+For accurate tax filing and details, it is suggested to refer to the official government resources or consult a tax professional.